martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

 ##Analyse with YSlow
 YSlow is a tool from Yahoo that analyses a site against Yahoo's own web performance rule set.
 YSlow is a well established industry benchmark for web site performance.

-Providing you followed the [Azure Setup](AzureSetup.md) lab, you should be able to get to the site in the /begin folder for this lab by going to http://{your azure web site url}/performance/begin/index.html.
-For the rest of this labe we'll refer to that url as 'Your Url'.
+Providing you followed the [Azure Setup](AzureSetup.md) lab, you should be able to get to the site in the /begin folder for this lab by going to _http://{your azure web site url}/performance/begin/index.html_.
+For the rest of this lab we'll refer to that url as 'Your Url'.

 If you have not been able to use Azure, you can see a copy of the site at [http://ninjacatgallery.azurewebsites.net/performance/begin/index.html](http://ninjacatgallery.azurewebsites.net/performance/begin/index.html).
 You can use this as your URL if you cannot use Azure.